York, Pennsylvania: Economy

 York Barbell, which is located in Manchester Township, is a reseller of barbells and other equipment for weight training and bodybuilding, and is the home of the USA Weightlifting Hall of Fame.

 A large Harley-Davidson motorcycle factory, which employs roughly half of Harley's production workforce, is located just northeast of York in Springettsbury Township.

 The York area is also home to two major manufacturers of modern hydro-power water turbines, Voith Hydro in West Manchester Township and American Hydro in Hellam Township, both of which manufacture enormous parts in their plants.

 Spring Garden Township, directly south of York, is the headquarters to York International, a Johnson Controls Company and one of the largest suppliers of HVAC systems in the United States.
 On February 2, 1998, a massive explosion occurred at the York International plant.
-A spark set off a leak in the nearby propane storage house, causing a blast that was felt up to twenty-five miles away, which blew out windows nearby and knocked down doors.
+A spark set off a leak in the nearby propane storage house, causing a blast that was felt up to twenty-five miles away, which blew out nearby windows and knocked down doors.
 Roughly twenty people were injured, and one person was killed in the explosion, which occurred during a shift change.

-The Stauffer Biscuit Company, owned by Meiji Seika of Japan since February 2004, which was previously based in York, produced animal crackers since 1871; it is currently based in Spring Garden Township.
+The Stauffer Biscuit Company, owned by Meiji Seika of Japan since February 2004, which was previously based in York, has produced animal crackers since 1871; it is currently based in Spring Garden Township.

 Just north of York in East Manchester Township is one of only four Starbucks roasting facilities in the world.

-The York area also boasts a BAE Systems facility in West Manchester Township which assembles various military tanks and equipment.
+The York area also boasts a BAE Systems Inc. facility in West Manchester Township which assembles various military tanks and equipment.

-The Glatfelter manufacturing company, founded in 1864, is also headquartered in York, but announced plans in February 2020 to relocate to Charlotte, North Carolina in mid-year.
+The P.H.Glatfelter paper company, founded in 1864, was headquartered in York until mid-2020 when it relocated to Charlotte, North Carolina.
 Glatfelter had sold its nearby Spring Grove paper mill in 2018.
-The paper mill is now operated by Pixelle Specialty Solutions, LLC.
+The paper mill is now operated by Pixelle Specialty Solutions.

 In addition, Christmas Tree Hill, a popular national Christmas, home decor and gift retailer, has been based in York since its founding in 1971.
 Its flagship location is housed in the historic Meadowbrook Mansion, which was built in East York during the early 1800s.
 The six columns on the mansion's front porch were reused from the second York County Courthouse cupola, which had been located at 28 East Market Street from 1841 until it was taken down in 1898 to make room for the third courthouse.